Legal Advice for Compensation Insurance Claims & TPD Payouts

 QLD motor vehicle accident compensation payouts icon

-A car accident claim payout is the amount of money an injured person receives in compensation following a car or road accident for which they were wholly or partly not at fault.
-Injured people receive this lump sum payment after suffering loss from motor accidents.
+A car accident claim payout is the amount of money an injured person receives in compensation following a car or road accident.
+Injured people receive this lump sum payment after suffering financial losses from motor accidents.

-In Queensland, you can seek motor vehicle accident compensation, regardless of whether you have minor or severe injuries.
-However, some common medical conditions give rise to successful accident claims, including:
+In Queensland, you may have the right to seek motor vehicle accident compensation, regardless of whether you have minor or severe injuries.
+However, some common medical conditions give rise to an approved lump sum payment, including:

-The value of your car accident settlement amount is determined based on a series of factors covered in the following section –
+The value of accident compensation payout amounts is determined based on a series of factors covered in the following section.

 Finger on a car accident compensation claim calculator for CTP claims

-Calculating the payout value of a car accident injury claim involves a series of steps.
-How much you receive from CTP insurers depends on the extent of your injuries, for example:
+Calculating the payout value of car accident compensation claims involves several steps.
+Damages paid by CTP insurers depend on the extent of your injuries, including:

-1. Do you have one or multiple physical injuries?
+2. Do you have severe, permanent, or minor injuries?

-3. Do you have one psychological injury, e.g., emotional distress or nervous shock?
+3. Do you have a psychological injury, e.g., emotional distress or nervous shock?

-Once the nature and impact of your damage are known, its effects on your life (particularly your capacity to work) will influence your CTP payout value.
+The nature and impact of your damage and its impact on your life (particularly your capacity to work) will determine a CTP payout value.

 This calculation includes factors such as:

-Your road accident compensation payout covers a range of losses.
-Depending on your circumstance, you could compensation can include the following:
+Car accident compensation payouts cover a range of losses.
+Depending on your circumstances, an approved lump sum claim can include the following:

 Medical Expenses

-If your injury stops you from working, you could claim lost wages/salary and superannuation, including future economic loss, (in some cases).
+Serious and minor injuries can prevent you from working.
+In that case, you could claim damages for lost wages/salary and superannuation, including future economic loss (in some cases).

 Car accident compensation payout calculator icon

-In Queensland, the Motor Accident Insurance Commission (MAIC) provides financial security if you are involved in a car or road accident.
-This insurance company is responsible for funding accident compensation claim payouts, including for fatal motor vehicle accidents.
+In Queensland, the Motor Accident Insurance Commission (MAIC) provides oversight of the CTP scheme and protects your rights when involved in a car or road accident.
+The CTP insurance company is responsible for funding accident compensation claim payouts, including for fatal motor vehicle accidents.

 Personal injury lawyers icon

-When you have a motor vehicle accident due to another driver’s negligence, you have the right to seek legal advice and claim compensation for a financial loss.
-That’s when a local personal injury lawyer can help.
-They know the legislation regarding accident compensation claims and can advise your eligiblity to pursue a CTP payout.
+When you have a motor vehicle accident due to another driver’s negligence, you have the right to seek legal advice regarding CTP compensation.
+A qualified personal injury lawyer can advise you on your eligibility for a CTP payout entitlement.

 Queensland Law Society Accredited Personal Injury Specialist logo